mctools/simplebuild-dgcode/doc/source/particlegenerators.rst

   the direction of positive :math:`z`, starting at :math:`z=0` and "near" :math:`(x,y)=(0,0)`.
-That way, users will be more easily able to switch generators without completely having to re-orient their geometry, rewrite their analyses, etc. Of course, this is not a strict rule and some-times a different setup makes sense.
+That way, users will be more easily able to switch generators without completely having to re-orient their geometry, rewrite their analyses, etc. Of course, this is not a strict rule, and sometimes a different setup makes sense.